swastik205/frontend_devs/README.md

 # frontend_devs
 Hello there :)

-Its a Youtube clone which u may find attractive!
+It's a Youtube clone which u may find attractive!